Cornell-PoBE/A3/README.md

 Now that we have `gunicorn` configured, we need an HTTP server to handle the requests themselves and make sure we route our users to the right application.
 We’ll use [nginx](https://www.nginx.com/) to do this.

 As such, we will need to setup an `nginx` configuration file.
 The goal of this configuration file is to make sure that we can access our server at the same host (`192.168.33.10`) but without needing to specify a port.
-Create the nginx configuration will be created in vagrant directory as well:
+The nginx configuration will be created in the vagrant directory as well:

 ```bash
 $ pwd